 RAS Gateway Deployment Scenarios

-Following are the recommended deployment scenarios for RAS Gateway.
+The following are the recommended deployment scenarios for RAS Gateway:

 Enterprise Edge - Single Tenant deployment.
 With the single tenant Enterprise deployment, you can connect one physical to multiple other physical locations across the Internet by using the site-to-site VPN feature - and Border Gateway Protocol (BGP) allows you to use dynamic routing.
 You can also provide remote employees access to your organization network with both point-to-site VPN connections and DirectAccess connections.
 (DirectAccess connections are always on, and also provide the advantage that you can easily manage computers that are connected using DirectAccess, because they are connected whenever they are on and Internet-connected.)
 You can also configure single tenant Enterprise RAS Gateways with NAT, so that computers on your Intranet can easily communicate with the Internet.